-The main dining area outside the bar does not require the use of the scanner, but still may be used as a tool to verify age.
+The main dining area outside the bar does not require the use of a scanner.
 Those restaurants that choose to only have backroom dispensing are not required to have an ID scanner.

 Restaurant licensees must be able to keep, read, print, or download 7 days' worth of data in the ID scanners and no more.
-Owners/managers should have the knowledge and capability to produce the data upon request of a peace officer or an authorized representative of the DABS.
+Employees should have the knowledge and capability to produce the data upon request of a peace officer or an authorized representative of the DABS

 More information on scanners may be viewed on our website or can be found in the TOPICS LIBRARY under Licensee Support.